Health and safety inspectors make sure that places of work are safe for workers and members of the public.

 - You need a driving licence.

-- You should be fit as you might have to visit dangerous sites and work at heights or in small spaces.
+- You should be fit as you might have to access various parts of workplaces and sites, including at heights or in small spaces.

 Health and safety inspectors mainly work for the Health and Safety Executive (HSE).
 The HSE in Scotland has offices in Edinburgh, Glasgow, Aberdeen and Inverness.
 The HSE website has a list of current vacancies.